zhangyaoyuan/Dormitory-Arrangement/README.md

 **Software Introduction**

-Freshman id is one of the applications of enterprise id in the school of software and microelectronics of Peking University.
-It is mainly used to make it convenient for freshmen to get id online when they enter the university.
+Taking Number System is a system which give freshmen a new id .
+So it is part of the applications of enterprise in the school of software and microelectronics of Peking University.
+It is mainly used to make it convenient for freshmen to get id online when they enter the university.Then they could get their accommodation id,student card id, library card id and food card id.
 Instead of getting up early and waiting in line.
 The application is divided into two parts: _the administrator part and the student part_.
 Different sections are used by different user groups.
 As long as the administrator part is used by teachers in charge of reporting in the school, they can complete the management of registration and number taking through the administrator function interface.
 The student part is for the use of new students, they through the student function interface, to complete the number, view the number, retake the number and other functions.

 **System Development**